Nearly 50 schools are located within the Rotorua region, with all levels of education available to students

 Kura kaupapa Māori (Māori immersion schools) used te reo Māori (the Māori language) to educate their learners.

 Rotorua offers a number of additional benefits to support students’ learning experiences.
-Find out more by downloading our information brochure in your preferred language:
+Find out more about studying in Rotorua by downloading our brochure in your language: